What Is So Great about Espresso?

 But let’s see first what is espresso, because many times there are big confusions about this amazing coffee drink.

 Espresso is a method of brewing coffee, and the result of this brewing method is a coffee beverage called espresso.
-Many times espresso is wrongly used to talk about strong coffee, or many times people think that espresso is a stronger coffee.
+A little confusing I know, but that goes for most other coffees, (French press, Aeropress, cold brew, etc…).
+Many times the word espresso is wrongly used to talk about strong coffee.
+People think that espresso is just a strong coffee.
 This is not true.

 espresso shot on espresso machine